Sai-Adarsh/facial-stress-using-thermal-image/README.md

    ```

 ### To run through RaspberryPi (with cam):
-   Open a new cmd terminal
+   Open a new cmd terminal(Make sure Raspbian OS is installed in RaspberryPi
    ```sh
    $ cd project\thermalai\thermalai
    ```